dtudk/pythonsupport-page/docs/python/install-vsc.rst

 .. note::

-    If you want more information on how Visual Studio Code works, read :ref:`this <>`.
+    If you want more information on how Visual Studio Code works, read :ref:`this <LINK TO VS CODE GUIDE>`.